sanity-io/sanity-plugin-google-translate/README.md

 export default localizedString;
 ```

-`localizeInput` will take your normal Sanity schema field definition, the languages array and api key and produce a localized object field with custom buttons to translate the base language.
-You may also create corresponding localized versions of text or rich text fields.
+`localizeInput` takes your normal Sanity schema field definition, the languages array and api key and returns a localized object field with UI buttons to translate from the base language.
+You can also create corresponding localized versions of text or rich text fields, see example further down.

-You may then use `localizedString` as any normal schema field in your documents
+You may then use the `localizedString` field just like any normal schema field in your documents

 ```javascript
 // demo.js